American Academy of Pediatrics: Car safety seats

 In 2018, the AAP began recommending that children be placed in rear-facing car seats until the child reached the maximum height or weight for the car seat, regardless of the child's age.

 The AAP periodically issues guidance for child passenger safety, including policy recommendations for transitioning between rear-facing car seats, front-facing car seats, belt-positioning booster seats, and vehicle safety belts.
 These recommendations are typically published in the peer-reviewed scientific journal Pediatrics.

 Previously, the AAP recommended that children remain rear-facing until they are two years of age.
 In response to updated crash test, simulation, and field data, the AAP revised their guidance to exclude the age guideline entirely.
-Current AAP Child Passenger Safety recommendations (as of 30 Aug 2018) state that children should remain in a rear-facing car seat for as long as possible, until they meet the maximum height or weight dictated by the car seat manufacturer.
+Current AAP Child Passenger Safety recommendations (as of 12 Feb 2026) state that children should remain in a rear-facing car seat for as long as possible, until they meet the maximum height or weight dictated by the car seat manufacturer.
+Once children have outgrow the rear-facing seat recommendations, they are required to use a forward-facing car seat with a harness, while also complying to the same requirements for the maximum height and weight for the seat based on the manufacturer.
+Same requirements apply when transitioning to the booster seat, where they should properly use the seat belts with the booster seat until the seat belts lap and shoulder straps sit correctly.
+A child should be seated in the back seats for optimal protection until they turn 13 years old.
+These requirements are based on the latest evidence of child safety related to seatbelts, and it is crucial that parents follow these regulations in order for optimal safety for their child.